General Entry Guidelines

 Literature: Poetry, Fiction, and Nonfiction

-Whether free verse, blank verse, rhymed or metered verse, poetry should make a point, stat e
+Whether free verse, blank verse, rhymed or metered verse, poetry should make a point, state emotion, or relate an experience.

 Fictional writings should have clear plot development and well-defined characters.
 There is an 1800-word maximum.

 Character sketches and personal essays should make a statement, whether serious, dramatic, or humorous.
 There is an 1800-word maximum.